 I picked sides from the beginning of my legal career and have stuck to it ever since.
 I have always been on the side of the accused.
 The criminal court system–sometimes misidentified as a criminal “justice” system–is designed to keep the deck stacked against the defendant as much as possible.
 Punishments are harsh, the system is confusing, and the laws cast a wide net to control as many people as possible.

 This is hard work.
 You want someone who is dedicated to it and cares about it.
-I am a proud member of the South Carolina Association of Criminal Defense Lawyers and the Georgia Association of Criminal Defense Lawyers.
+I am a proud member of the South Carolina Association of Criminal Defense Lawyers and the National Association of Criminal Defense Lawyers.
 I am at home in the courtroom, whether you are or not.

 If you choose to hire me as your criminal defense lawyer, I take it as an honor that you trust me with your case.
 You and I will discuss what happened, what you should expect, and what our strategy will be going forward.
 I will stand up for you in court, return your calls, and keep you informed about any developments in your case.